Must-Learn AI Platforms: A Student's Guide

 4. How do Lovable and Replit differ?

-Start with two or three that match your goals: one for coding practice, one for building apps, and one for deploying projects.
-Depth matters more than quantity.
+It's better to start with two or three platforms that align with your goals: one for coding practice, one for building apps, and one for deploying projects.
+The depth of your skills matters more than the number.

 6. Are these AI platforms free for students?

-Most platforms like Replit, Hugging Face, and Google Colab offer free student or community tiers with generous limits.
-For instance, Replit's free plan enables basic coding and hosting, while Hugging Face lets you test AI models for free.
-A few (like Lovable, or Azure AI Studio) may provide free credits or educational access to their tools as part of a student program.
+The majority of systems, including Replit, Hugging Face, and Google Colab, provide generously limited free student or community levels.
+For example, Hugging Face offers free AI model testing, while Replit's free plan allows basic coding and hosting.
+A few (like Lovable or Azure AI Studio) may provide free credits or educational access to their tools as part of a student program.

 7. How much coding knowledge do I need to start?